cheekstain/maze/DESIGN.md

 * `char* filename`

 Outputs
-* logfile: The first line of the logfile contains the MazePort, AvatarId, and the date and time.
+* Log File: The first line of the log file contains the MazePort, AvatarId, and the date and time.
 Then, the logfile documents all of the actions of each of the avatars.
 It ends with a note on whether the avatars succeeded in finding each other.

 ### Description of Function
 Each `avatar_thread` instance will, upon reaching its turn, read the current state of the maze, calculate the best possible move according to the maze-solution algorithm, and then communicate the move to the server.

 ### Maze-solution algorithm: high-level description
-The `make_move` function uses an algorithm that depends on the avatars leaving a trail of “path_ids” on each of the maze coordinates that they occupy as they progress through a random exploration of the maze.
-In their random exploration, avatars will not be allowed to explore coordinates that other avatars have explored.
-These path_ids begin at zero for all of the avatars when they first begin the maze.
-Then, when an avatar (with avatarID of, say, 10) moves to the next coordinate in its exploration, it will increment its path_id by one.
-Then it will tag this coordinate in the maze (using the *mazestruct* module) with the new path_id.
-If it is the first avatar to explore this coordinate, it will also tag this coordinate with its own avatarID (in this case, 10), specifying that it is the first avatar to explore this coordinate.
+The `avatar_solve` module has two primary modes: **Exploration**, and **Following**.

+In **Exploration Mode,** avatars will explore the maze randomly, while leaving behind a “trail” of variables under `int step_count`.
+The count begins at 0 and increments with every step.
+The program tags the current coordinate of the avatar in the `maze_struct` with `step_count`, and tags the coordinate with its `avatarID`.

-If, in its random exploration, an avatar (with avatarID = 10 for example) happens to run into the trail of path_ids left by some other avatar (with avatarID 20, for example), then it will start to follow the trail of path_ids left by this avatar (of avatarID 20), in ascending order of path_ids.
-We will henceforth refer to avatarID = 20 as being the “leader avatar” and avatarID = 10 as the “follower avatar.”
-The leader avatar will continue its random exploration, and the follower avatar will follow its leader by following its path_ids.
-When the follower avatar (avatar 10) encounters along its path another avatar (for example avatar 30), it will switch its “leader” from avatar 20 to avatar 30 if and only if avatar 30 is a leader of the avatar you are currently following (avatar 20).
+If, in its random exploration, an avatar meets the trail left by some other avatar, it will begin to follow the trail in ascending order; in this way, the follower avatar is guaranteed to trace the path of the avatar that it follows.
+If the follower avatar encounters along its path the path of another avatar, it will switch its leader if and only if the new avatar is a leader of the avatar that it currently follows.

-When all but one avatar is following another avatar, the only avatar that remains a leader will stop its random exploration and backtrack until it meets another avatar.
+When all but one avatar is following another avatar (indicating that all avatars are in a “train” of sorts), the only avatar that remains a leader will stop its random exploration and backtrack until it meets another avatar.

 The other avatars will keep following their trail and will eventually make their way to the coordinates of the only remaining leader.

-In order to execute this algorithm we will make use of a *set_t* that contains as its keys the *avatarID* and as its item a struct called *avatar_t* that encapsulates all of the information specific to an avatar that is relevant in solving the maze, including the current path_id number with which each avatar tagged the current co-ordinate and the number of the avatar that each avatar is currently following (-1 if the avatar is not currently following any avatar).
+In order to execute this algorithm we will make use of a `set_t` that contains as its keys the `avatarID` and as its item a struct called `avatar_t` that encapsulates all of the information specific to an avatar that is relevant in solving the maze, including the current `step_count` with which each avatar tagged the current co-ordinate and the number of the avatar that each avatar is currently following.

 ### Functional Decomposition into Modules
 We anticipate the following modules: